-Invokana ketoacidosis (DKA) has many consumers worried.
-Though diabetic keotacidosis isn’t uncommon in type 1 diabetics, it’s very rare in people with type 2 diabetes.
-Between March 2013 and May 2015, the FDA received 73 diabetic ketoacidosis reports from patients treated with SGLT2 inhibitors.
-(That’s the same class of drugs in which Invokana belongs.)
-With so many consumers taking Invokana reporting diabetic ketoacidosis adverse events, the drug merits a second look.
+Invokana ketoacidosis (DKA) is a serious and potentially fatal condition.
+Though diabetic keotacidosis isn’t uncommon in type 1 diabetics, it’s very rare in type 2 diabetes patients.
+Between March 2013 and May 2015, the FDA received 73 diabetic ketoacidosis reports from patients taking SGLT2 inhibitors.
+(That’s the same drug class that Invokana belongs to, along with Invokamet.)
+With so many Invokana patients reporting diabetic ketoacidosis adverse events, let’s take a closer look.

 How Invokana Ketoacidosis Occurs